Marlou16/RepoMarlou/Notes on/MININET.md

 * For a list of connections at port 6633, do (in an external terminal):
   `netstat -anp | grep 6633`
 * xterm 'c0' gives a terminal on the 'localhost'/VM, because a socket-connection in Wireshark gives this IP address as the source.

+* When you don't want to contact a controller and simulate a 'traditional' network:
+  `sudo mn --topo single,5 --controller remote (-v output)`
+  `sh ovs-vsctl set-fail-mode s1 standalone`

 ### OFCTL and OVSCTL: